openstack/openstack-manuals/doc/ops-guide/source/ops_user_facing_operations.rst

 existing group, select the :guilabel:`edit` action for that security group.
 Obviously, modifying existing groups can be done from this edit interface.
-There is a :guilabel:`Create Security Group` button on the main **Access & Security** page for creating new groups.
+There is a :guilabel:`Create Security Group` button on the main :guilabel:`Access & Security` page for creating new groups.
 We discuss the terms used in these fields when we explain the command-line equivalents.

 **Setting with nova command**